Blood diamond

 Blood diamonds (also called conflict diamonds, brown diamonds, hot diamonds, or red diamonds) are diamonds mined in a war zone and sold to finance an insurgency, an invading army's war efforts, terrorism, or a warlord's activity.
 The term is used to highlight the negative consequences of the diamond trade in certain areas, or to label an individual diamond as having come from such an area.
 Diamonds mined during the 20th–21st century civil wars in Angola, Ivory Coast, Sierra Leone, Liberia, Guinea, and Guinea-Bissau have been given the label.
-The term conflict resource refers to analogous situations involving other natural resources.
-Blood diamonds can also be smuggled by organized crime syndicates so that they could be sold on the black market.
+The terms conflict resource or conflict minerals refer to analogous situations involving other natural resources.
+Blood diamonds can also be smuggled by organized crime syndicates so that they can be sold on the black market.
+According to the Kimberley Process, global trade in rough diamonds in 2023 totaled approximately 112 million carats.

 Financing conflict

-Philippe Le Billon describes the 'conflict resources' argument resting on the suggestion that the most valuable resources, if available to the weaker force in a conflict, can 'motivate' and serve to sustain it.
+Philippe Le Billon describes the conflict resources argument resting on the suggestion that the most valuable resources, if available to the weaker force in a conflict, can motivate and serve to sustain it.
 Commodity prices on global markets, however, are not an adequate proxy for the economic value of a natural resource to participants in armed conflict.
 Critical factors include location, mode of production, and subsequent route to market.
-Gemstones are exceptionally light and small in relation to their value as observed by Richard Auty who presents the stark contrast – tens of thousands of times the price per kilogram – of diamonds compared to other resources and consequently how 'lootable' they are.
+Gemstones are exceptionally light and small in relation to their value as observed by Richard Auty, who presents the stark contrast – tens of thousands of times the price per kilogram – of diamonds compared to other resources and consequently how lootable they are.

-Deep mining for gold, kimberlite diamonds or other minerals requires the operation and maintenance of a capital-intensive facility; alluvial deposits by contrast, can be exploited cheaply using artisan tools for however long the relevant land is secured.
+Deep mining for gold, kimberlite diamonds or other minerals requires the operation and maintenance of a capital-intensive facility; alluvial deposits, by contrast, can be exploited cheaply using artisan tools for however long the relevant land is secured.
 Alluvial diamonds are therefore more easily exploited by rebels.
-These differences between primary and secondary diamonds in resource diffusion and cost of extraction are the basis for Lujana et al.'s rejection of non-resource based claims for Botswana and Sierra Leone's different experience of stability and conflict, since both countries have extensive diamond resources but in different formations.
+These differences between primary and secondary diamonds in resource diffusion and cost of extraction are the basis for Lujana et al.'s rejection of non-resource-based claims for Botswana and Sierra Leone's different experiences of stability and conflict, since both countries have extensive diamond resources but in different formations.